OTCv8/otclientv8/README.md

 Also remember to add your sprite and data file to data/things

 That's it, you're ready to use OTClientV8.
-Soon I will add tutorial how to activate extra features (there are a lot of them)

 DirectX version requires 3 dlls: libEGL.dll libGLESv2.dll d3dcompiler_46.dll